webiny/webiny-examples/page-builder/pages-as-modals/README.md

 One other thing to notice in the above page settings screenshot is that, instead of **Static page**, we've assigned **Blank page** as the page layout.

-This is a new page layout that we've created as part of this example.
+This is a new page layout ([`apps/theme/layouts/pages/Blank.tsx`](./apps/theme/layouts/pages/Blank.tsx)) that we've introduced as part of this example.
 Essentially, it's a layout that doesn't render any surrounding HTML.
 This is needed because, once we get to rendering page content in a modal, we don't want any extra HTML in it, apart from the actual page content.
+We've created this layout in the [`apps/theme/layouts/pages`](./apps/theme/layouts/pages) folder and then registered it in the [`apps/theme/index.ts`](./apps/theme/index.ts) entrypoint file.